Compute

 1. Verify that the Storm component has been installed and is running correctly.

 2. Import storm-examples to the Eclipse development environment.
-For details, see Configuring and Importing a Project.
+For details, see Importing and Configuring Storm Sample Projects.

 3. Download and install the HDFS client.
-For details, see Preparing a Linux Client Operating Environment.
+For details, see Preparing an HDFS Application Running Environment.

 4. Obtain the related configuration files by performing the following operations: